Slack Application in Collate

 Overview

-The Slack application connects your Slack workspace with Collate, enabling seamless communication and metadata access:
+The Slack application connects your Slack workspace with Collate, enabling seamless communication and metadata access:- Real-Time Notifications: Receive instant alerts, mentions, and updates directly in Slack.

 - Metadata Search: Quickly search for glossaries, terms, tags, and tables within Slack.